alanZhang0813/alanZhang0813/README.md

 ### Hi there! 👋
-My name is Alan Zhang, and I am currently a second-year computer science student at Northeastern University.
+My name is Alan Zhang, and I am currently a third-year computer science student at Northeastern University.

 #### A Little About Me...